-All preconferences will be held on Thursday, April 6
+All preconferences require separate registration and will be held on Thursday, April 5

 Outlines of each preconference will be provided on site to registrants.

-IAWHP: Worksite Health Promotion: Enhancing your Impact, Expanding your Reach – 4 CECs
+IAWHP: Emerging Trends in Worksite Health Promotion: Creating, Maintaining & Sustaining Momentum – 4 CECs

 Charlie Estey is President of the International Association for Worksite Health Promotion (IAWHP).
 Its mission is to advance the global community of worksite health promotion through high-quality information services, educational activities, personal and professional development and networking opportunities.